AIResponsibly/PaperSummaries/README.md

   ### Fairness and Biases

-  Ensuring that AI systems do not discriminate against certain individuals or groups, and that they treat all users fairly.
-Biases extend beyond race or gender and include socioeconomic and other dimensions.
-Some measures and tools developed by the AI community to address these issues include AI Fairness 360 (AIF360) and Fairlearn.

   1. **[Fairness Through Awareness](summaries/fairness_bias/FairnessThroughAwareness.md)** - NIPS 2011
      - **Summary**: Discusses techniques to ensure fairness in machine learning models by making them aware of potential biases.